benshimonz/V1/README.md

 * An aggregate condition / an aggregation tag, or
 * An horizontal quantifier

-Horizontal quantifiers behaves quite differently from regular quantifiers:
+Horizontal quantifiers behave quite differently from regular quantifiers:

 * **All** (denoted '&') - For each branch - there should be at least one assignment to the whole pattern for which the branch's condition is met
 * **Some** (denoted '&#124;') - For at least one branch - there should be at least one assignment to the whole pattern for which the branch's condition is met